Tommy Brasher: Early life and playing career

 Brasher was a two-time All-State fullback at El Dorado High School and scored 99 points his senior season.
 Childhood friend Herbert Ray Martin said Brasher was the leader of the El Dorado teams in the late 1950s.
 “He was like coach on the field,” Martin said.
 “He always wanted to be a coach.
 If you got out of line, he was going to straighten you out.”
 He also excelled in high school as a basketball player and shot putter for the track and field team.

 He switched to center and linebacker at the University of Arkansas, playing for College Football Hall of Fame head coach Frank Broyles.
 He was also a teammate of future Pro Football Hall of Famers Dallas Cowboys owner Jerry Jones and two time Super Bowl winning Cowboys and Miami Dolphins head coach Jimmy Johnson.
-The Razorbacks split the Southwest Conference (SWC) championship with Texas in Brasher’s sophomore season of 1961 when he recorded a career-high 68 tackles and he led Arkansas with 5 pass breakups in the first year that statistic was tracked.
+The Razorbacks split the Southwest Conference (SWC) championship with Texas in Brasher's sophomore season of 1961 when he recorded a career-high 68 tackles and he led Arkansas with 5 pass breakups in the first year that statistic was tracked.
 Brasher recorded 38 tackles as a junior in 1962 when Arkansas finished second in the SWC.
-Brasher lettered three times, his Arkansas teams had a combined record of 22-10, and played in back-to-back Sugar Bowls in 1962 and 1963.
+Brasher lettered three times, his Arkansas teams had a combined record of 22–10, and played in back-to-back Sugar Bowls in 1962 and 1963.
 In August 1963, Brasher injured his knee and was a non-factor on his senior team that finished 5-5.

 Coaching career

 Hot Springs High School

-Brasher was head coach at Hot Springs High School from 1967-69, he inherited a program that was on a losing streak.
+Brasher was head coach at Hot Springs High School from 1967 to 1969, he inherited a program that was on a losing streak.
 “We were in a district that I thought (Hot Springs) should have done better,” he said.
 “Why weren’t they winning?
 I got there and one night after a loss I talked to the kids.
 I found out the problem: They didn’t care.
 That was their tradition.
 “So I ran off 53 players.
 When the group that was left got to be seniors, they finished the season with six straight shutouts.
 They allowed 20 points in 20 games.
-They cared.”This laid the foundation for the 1970 team that won a state championship while going undefeated.
+They cared.”
+This laid the foundation for the 1970 team that won a state championship while going undefeated.